 Eases Back Pain

 Regular wallets have a tendency to be heavy and bulky, which can lead to neck or back pain.
 Minimalist wallets are much more comfortable because of their smaller design and less bulk for weight distribution purposes.
-You might also want to check out this article about how to ease your sore neck and back from home.

 Easy to Misplace